 Note: the 2021 National Youth Summit on Healthy Living will be virtual Friday, February 12 – Monday, February 15, 2021 for approximately three hours per day.
 Registration is $75.

-Attention 2020-2021 Tennessee 4-H Healthy Living Ambassadors: the application to apply to attend the 2021 Virtual National Youth Summit on Healthy Living is now open.
-If selected to attend, your registration fee will be covered.
-You can apply here by Thursday, December 17.
+Attention all 9th – 12th graders: The application to apply to attend the 2021 Virtual National Youth Summit on Healthy Living is now closed.

 If you are interested in attending or have questions, contact Shelby Brawner.

 The Tennessee 4-H Healthy Living Ambassador program is designed for teens who have a passion for healthy living.
 Each county has the opportunity to appoint one to five ambassadors to represent their county.
 Healthy Living Ambassadors are committed to serving their county with healthy living programs and advocating for health living practices.
 Ambassadors work with their 4-H agent(s) to assist with their county’s needs as it relates to healthy living.
 These ambassadors are an asset in accomplishing the goals and outcomes of the 4-H Healthy Living Mission Mandate.
 Healthy Living Ambassadors serve a one year term, which runs from June 1 – May 31.
 For the 2020-2021 term, there are currently 120 Healthy Living Ambassadors in 54 counties across our state.

 To become a Healthy Living Ambassador, 4-H’ers should:

 - Be involved in any project area, not just Nutrition, Health, and Fitness.